10 Best HVAC Companies in East Point, GA

 Frequently Asked Questions About HVAC in East Point, GA

-You should have your HVAC system inspected approximately twice annually.
-At the time of the inspection, your technician will inform you if any services are required.
-You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice a year.
+Following an inspection, your technician will inform you if any services are needed.
+You should also call a technician if you start noticing issues such as leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 There are a number of ways you can make your HVAC system more energy-efficient: